 The heat pump water heater draws preheated water from another tank; this water was used to cool the compressor in the geothermal heat pump, as described in the Geothermal section.
 Thus water heating is integrated with the geothermal system.

-for replacing an ordinary electric water heater with a heat pump water heater.
-Because a geothermal system is always installed with an electric water heater, we received the rebate for installing a heat pump water heater.
+Because a geothermal system is always installed with an electric water heater, we received a rebate for installing a heat pump water heater.

 I later wondered what refrigerator is used in Equinox House